-12. Equal Opportunities Policy
+11. Equal Opportunities Policy

-The admissions policy of St John's Church of England Academy is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
+The admissions policy of St James CofE Academy is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
 Where applications exceed places available, offers will be made in accordance with the oversubscription criteria.

-13. In-Year Admissions
+12. In-Year Admissions

-Parents should apply directly to their home Local Authority who coordinate admissions through the course of the year.
+Parents should apply directly to the Warwickshire or their Local Authority Admissions Service who coordinate admissions throughout the course of the year.
 If there are more applications than places available in the year group concerned, the Local Governing Body will apply the oversubscription criteria to all the applications and inform the Local Authority if a place is available.
-The Local Authority will notify parents of the outcome.
+The Admissions Service will notify parents of the outcome.

-14. Fair Access (IYFA protocol, in-year fair access protocol)
+13. Fair Access (IYFA protocol, in-year fair access protocol)